 Philosophers distinguish two main types of rationality, or reasonableness:

-In the first section of this chapter, we’ll consider two important aspects of epistemic rationality: probabilistic coherence and fit with evidence.
+In the first section of this chapter, we’ll consider two important aspects of epistemic rationality: how well your beliefs fit together with each other, and how well they fit the evidence you have.
 The second section will introduce several Bayesian ways of representing the concept of evidence with probabilistic models.
 Finally, the last section will introduce a leading Bayesian model of practical rationality.

 What does it mean to be rational, or reasonable, in what you believe?
 This is a complex, multi-faceted issue.
 Enumerating a complete set of necessary and sufficient conditions for epistemic rationality may be an impossible task, but we can at least identify and clarify some important features of epistemic rationality.